-The impact of globalization in the 1990s on the food industry has helped the economy in terms of establishing business ventures with many food chains with non-Indian and fusion influences, including cafes.
+The impact of globalization in the 1990s on the food industry helped it in terms of establishing business ventures with many food chains with non-Indian and fusion influences, including cafes.
 However, this also posed a huge competition to the existing local and regional establishments forcing diversification and innovation.
-This huge surge in the previous decade paved way for more quick service restaurants, affordable fine dining with a rise in cuisines that catered to niche consumers.
-Although serving alcohol is permitted only at licensed establishments, it is customary for establishments to display them to the public.
+This huge surge in the previous decade paved way for more quick service restaurants, and affordable fine dining that catered to niche consumers.